top of page

 X-Men Season 5

-Originally to end with Season 4's Apocalypse arc, Fox Kids extended the run by outsourcing the animation to save money.
-It devolved into a generic kids cartoon.
-Only the Captain America & Mr. Sinister episodes are worth watching.
+Originally to end with season four's Apocalypse arc, Fox Kids extended the run by outsourcing the animation to save money.
+Thus, it devolved into just another generic kids cartoon.
+Only the Captain America and Mr. Sinister period piece episodes are worth watching.

 Premiere: Sep 7, 1996